guanquann/tp/docs/DeveloperGuide.md

   - Pros: `Person` class remains simple.
   - Cons: Need to create a new `OrderStorage` storage class to store orders.
 This may result in duplicated code since the implementation of `AddressBookStorage` is similar.

+#### Implementation

+1. **Command Parsing:** The `AddOrderCommandParser` interprets the user input, extracts the index of the specified contact and the date and remark of the order.
+Then, it creates an instance of `Order` and `AddOrderCommand`.
+2. **Data Retrieval and Modification:** Upon execution, `AddOrderCommand` fetches the selected contact from the model and adds the order to the contact.
+3. **Output Generation:** A summarising message of the contact with his orders is then displayed to the user.

 #### Sequence Diagram

 Below is the sequence diagram for the `addorder` command process: